Azure/iotedge-lorawan-starterkit/Docs/architecture.md

-# Architecture and Concepts for the LoRaWAN starter kit
+# Concepts for the LoRaWAN starter kit

 ## Background